Luscha/no-fucking-thing/contracts/cw721/README.md

 The *Minter* can either be an external actor (eg. web server, using PubKey) or another contract.
 If you just want to customize the minting behavior but not other functionality, you could extend this contract (importing code and wiring it together) or just create a custom contract as the owner and use that contract to Mint.

-If provided, it is expected that the _token_uri_ points to a JSON file following the [ERC721 Metadata JSON Schema](https://eips.ethereum.org/EIPS/eip-721).

 ## Running this contract